bfinger30/se_project_coffeeshop/README.md

 # Triple Peaks Coffee Shop

 This is the second project of the Software Engineering program at TripleTen.
 It was created using HTML and CSS, based on the design brief.
+Project completed by Brett Finger.

 ## Project features